 In instances where the research is highly interdepartmental, the student, with permission of the advisor, may request that the M.S.E. degree be awarded by another department in the Whiting School of Engineering.
-In such cases, the student must have satisfied M.S.E. degree requirements and receive approval of the awarding Department, as well as satisfied M.S.E. degree requirements of the Civil Engineering Department and receive approval from the Civil Engineering Chair.
-In all cases, the awarding of any JHU M.S.E. degree to a Civil Engineering PhD student may only occur after the student has completed the GBO exam.
+In such cases, the student must have satisfied M.S.E. degree requirements and receive approval of the awarding department, as well as satisfied M.S.E. degree requirements of the Department of Civil Engineering and receive approval from our Department Chair.
+In all cases, the awarding of any JHU M.S.E. degree to a civil engineering PhD student may only occur after the student has completed the GBO exam.

 The Thesis Defense is the final examination before conferral of the Ph.D. degree.
 The student defends his/her thesis in a seminar setting that is open to the public.
 The seminar is followed by a comprehensive examination of the student, focused on the thesis research.

 Ethics.
-The Department of Civil Engineering is dedicated to upholding the highest standards of academic and research integrity.
+The department is dedicated to upholding the highest standards of academic and research integrity.
 Plagiarism, and other forms of unethical conduct, are not tolerated.
 Students are referred to the JHU Graduate Board Policies webpage and the Whiting School of Engineering’s Responsible Conduct of Research Policy for a discussion of ethics and university policies.

 Defense Committee.
 A committee of at least 3 members administers the exam (typically the Ph.D.
 Thesis Committee).
-The Advisor in consultation with the Department selects the committee members, at least 2 of whom must be full-time faculty of the Civil Engineering Department.
+The Advisor in consultation with the department selects the committee members, at least 2 of whom must be full-time faculty of our department.
 This should be done at the beginning of the semester in which the student plans to graduate.
 It is the student’s responsibility to keep the committee members apprised of all deadline dates.

 Post-Defense.
 Completion of the Ph.D. requirements typically takes 4-8 weeks after a successful defense examination.
 All data and source codes related to the thesis should be properly archived according to requirements set forth by the Advisor.
 Any changes or additions specifically requested by the reviewers before or during the defense seminar should be incorporated into the thesis in consultation with the Advisor.
 A final copy of the thesis must then be made available to the reviewers for inspection no less than 48 hours before the deadline date for filing set by the Graduate Board.